-- A paper application may be submitted to PEMA if an applicant is unable to submit a grant application electronically using the eGrants system. - 5.
-Applicants will be required to provide the following information on a DRAP grant application: - Contact information. - Insurance information including the claim denial (if applicable). - Household information including whether the applicant owns or rents their home and the total number of adults in the household. - Income information. - Description of damages. - 6.
-Applicants will need to submit the following documents to PEMA for the application to be finalized: - Proof of residency (ex. utility bill, driver's license, lease agreement, mortgage document, or tax records). - Proof of income (ex. tax records, Medicaid card, or three months of paystubs from the last calendar year for all members of household). - Photographs of damage claimed. - Receipts for any reimbursements requested. - Quotes for remediation or repair work. - Cancelled check for direct deposit bank account. - Copies of Home and/or Renter's Insurance Declaration Page. - Proof of SBA Loan Request Denial. - 7.
-In addition to completing DRAP grant application, applicants will be required to: - Disclose the receipt of benefits from any other source, including insurance, charitable organizations, and other government organizations related to the loss for which they are seeking benefits. - Acknowledge that willfully making a false statement or misrepresentation in their application or failing to disclose a material fact regarding their eligibility may subject them to criminal penalties under 18 Pa.
-C.S. § 4904 (relating to unsworn falsification to authorities). - 8.
-Applicants must be willing to permit an inspection of their home by PEMA or another entity designated by PEMA to verify damages. - 9.
+- A paper application may be submitted to PEMA if an applicant is unable to submit a grant application electronically using the eGrants system. - 6.
+Applicants will be required to provide the following information on a DRAP grant application: - Contact information. - Insurance information including the claim denial (if applicable). - Household information including whether the applicant owns or rents their home and the total number of adults in the household. - Income information. - Description of damages. - 7.
+Applicants will need to submit the following documents to PEMA for the application to be finalized: - Proof of residency (ex. utility bill, driver's license, lease agreement, mortgage document, or tax records). - Proof of income (ex. tax records, Medicaid card, or three months of paystubs from the last calendar year for all members of household). - Photographs of damage claimed. - Receipts for any reimbursements requested. - Quotes for remediation or repair work. - Cancelled check for direct deposit bank account. - Copies of Home and/or Renter's Insurance Declaration Page. - Proof of SBA Loan Request Denial where required. - Proof of income-based government assistance where appropriate. - 8.
+In addition to completing the DRAP grant application, applicants will be required to: - Disclose the receipt of benefits from any other source, including insurance, charitable organizations, and other government organizations related to the loss for which they are seeking benefits. - Acknowledge that willfully making a false statement or misrepresentation in their application or failing to disclose a material fact regarding their eligibility may subject them to criminal penalties under 18 Pa.
+C.S. § 4904 (relating to unsworn falsification to authorities). - 9.
+Applicants must be willing to permit an inspection of their home by PEMA or another entity designated by PEMA to verify damages. - 10.
 PEMA may, at its discretion, perform any investigation they deem appropriate to corroborate the values placed on personal property items by an applicant.